-$tatin Nation exposes the $29billion cholesterol-lowering industry and explains how more than 40 million people have ended up taking a medication that is almost certainly causing them more harm than good. $tatin Nation II will complete the picture and explain what really causes heart disease.
+$tatin Nation exposes the $29billion cholesterol-lowering industry and explains how more than 40 million people have ended up taking a medication that is almost certainly causing them more harm than good. $tatin Nation II completes the picture and explains what really causes heart disease.

 We are told that cholesterol is a major cause of heart disease.
 At least 40 million people are currently taking cholesterol-lowering medications, known as statins, and millions more people are avoiding foods that contain saturated fat and cholesterol.

 The basic idea is that dietary saturated fat raises cholesterol levels, and these two substances somehow clog-up our arteries, causing a heart attack.
 This idea is often referred to as the diet-heart hypothesis.

 However, a number of doctors and researchers have been challenging this hypothesis for decades, and the latest heart disease statistics reveal some alarming facts.
 Such as: